 3. Eliminated the classified incident report numbering policy to reduce judicial functions performed by patrol officers.

-4. Networked at community policing meetings that improve attitudes towards the police.
+4. Opened public community policing meetings that improve attitudes towards the police.
 Read Proc Natl Acad Sci U S A. 2019 Oct 1; 116(40):19894 and this.

 5. Increased evidence retention by a police department to four years by amending the evidence retention policy to meet the statute of limitations.

 6. Implemented the policy of patrol officers wearing masks during close encounters with the public in accordance with the CDC.

 7. Posted on patrol car mounted data terminals those calls for service that would normally be blocked or delayed by the dispatcher, so that patrol officers now have more control over their itinerary.